From pro cheerleader to bookkeeping coach

-Danetha started bookkeeping in the beauty field, providing services for a range of beauty and fashion professionals.
+Danetha started bookkeeping in the beauty industry, providing services for a range of beauty and fashion professionals.
 This was the start of Danetha Doe Consulting.
-Now she specializes in bookkeeping training and financial advice for consultants.
+Now she specialises in bookkeeping training and financial advice for consultants.

 A lifestyle brand that combines beauty and bookkeeping

 At first, Danetha found it difficult to stand out as a bookkeeper.
-“The finance field is quite traditional and typical – it can be hard to break the mold,” she says.
+“The finance industry is quite traditional and typical – it can be hard to break the mould,” she says.
 “When I started I was wearing conservative blazers.
 Now I’m much more comfortable in bright dresses and cute shorts.”

 Wanting to further develop her unique blend of beauty, fashion, and financial advice, Danetha started a lifestyle brand called Money & Mimosas.
 Money & Mimosas is an online resource that offers bookkeeping and beauty advice, helping women achieve financial independence and look good doing it.
 Or as Danetha calls it, “how to be pretty and get paid.”
 The site also has reviews of spas and beauty products, skincare advice and business lessons learned from celebrities.

 “Money can be a pretty stressful topic at times, but I believe money should be fun,” Danetha says.
 “If it’s packaged in the right way, we can have honest conversations about finances and a lot of hurt can be removed.
 Money & Mimosas is my way of making it light hearted and approachable.”